Configure

 Under Civil Code §5103, if the number of candidates does not exceed the number of open board seats after the nomination deadline, the board may declare the election by acclamation.
 In this case, no ballots are issued.

 The acclamation process relies on two critical milestones: the nomination deadline and a mandatory reminder notice sent at least 7 days, and no more than 30 days, before that deadline.
-While many attorneys recommend starting this process 165 days before a meeting to provide a safety net for paperwork, Condo Elects keeps the timing significantly tighter.
+Some industry timelines begin the acclamation process significantly earlier to preserve operational flexibility if the election later requires a transition to a full ballot process.

 Recall Elections